openemr/openemr/docker/development-insane/README.md

 - https://localhost:9081 with SSL and Alpine 3.9 (with Apache and PHP 7.2)
 - https://localhost:9082 with SSL and Alpine 3.11 (with Apache and PHP 7.3)
 - https://localhost:9083 with SSL and Alpine 3.12 (with Apache and PHP 7.3)
+- https://localhost:9084 with SSL and Alpine 3.13 (with Apache and PHP 7.4)
+- https://localhost:9085 with SSL and Alpine 3.13 (with Apache and PHP 8.0)
-- https://localhost:9084 with SSL and Alpine Edge (with Apache and now PHP 7.3))
+- https://localhost:9086 with SSL and Alpine Edge (with Apache and now PHP 7.4))
-- https://localhost:9085 with SSL and Alpine 3.7 (with Apache and PHP 7.1 with redis)
+- https://localhost:9087 with SSL and Alpine 3.7 (with Apache and PHP 7.1 with redis)
-- https://localhost:9086 with SSL and Alpine 3.9 (with Apache and PHP 7.2 with redis)
+- https://localhost:9088 with SSL and Alpine 3.9 (with Apache and PHP 7.2 with redis)
-- https://localhost:9087 with SSL and Alpine 3.11 (with Apache and PHP 7.3 with redis)
+- https://localhost:9089 with SSL and Alpine 3.11 (with Apache and PHP 7.3 with redis)
-- https://localhost:9088 with SSL and Alpine 3.12 (with Apache and PHP 7.3 with redis)
+- https://localhost:9090 with SSL and Alpine 3.12 (with Apache and PHP 7.3 with redis)
+- https://localhost:9091 with SSL and Alpine 3.13 (with Apache and PHP 7.4 with redis)
+- https://localhost:9092 with SSL and Alpine 3.13 (with Apache and PHP 8.0 with redis)
-- https://localhost:9089 with SSL and Alpine Edge (with Apache and now PHP 7.3 with redis)
+- https://localhost:9093 with SSL and Alpine Edge (with Apache and now PHP 7.4 with redis)
 - https://localhost:9100 with SSL (with Nginx and PHP-FPM 5.6)
 - https://localhost:9101 with SSL (with Nginx and PHP-FPM 7.0)
 - https://localhost:9102 with SSL (with Nginx and PHP-FPM 7.1)